News & Events

 For more information on the wine, the winery and where to purchase Good Karma, click here.

 Festival of Food

-Festival of Food features over 100 local restaurants, wineries, breweries, bakeries and farms sampling the best food and drink in the region.
+Festival of Food, Foodlink’s annual fundraiser, features more than 100 local restaurants, wineries, breweries, bakeries and specialty food purveyors.
 It’s the best and biggest food and drink tasting event in the region!

 The Bonadio Group